 Large explants generally survive more frequently and grow more rapidly at the outset than very small ones.

 For successful culture initiation, there is a minimum size for explant per unit culture volume.
-In practice, minimum inoculation size of explant varies according to the genotype of plant being cultured and the cultural conditions.
+In practice, the minimum inoculation size of explant varies according to the genotype of the plant being cultured and the cultural conditions.
 For commencing suspension cultures it is commonly about 1-1.5 x 104 cells/ml.

 Sterilization of Explants: